xjlin0/audio-list/README.md

 ## local development using Wordpress in docker-compose and mysql in host

 While [Wazoo's docker-compose](https://youtu.be/gEceSAJI_3s) is great for everything using docker-compose, here is yet another docker-compose.yml if you'd like to develop Wordpress plug-in in docker-compose with mysql in local rather than in docker.
-Just `docker-compose up` and you will see `html` folder shows up in the folder of `docker-compose.yml`:
+Just `docker compose up` and you will see `html` folder shows up in the folder of `docker-compose.yml`:

 ```yaml
 version: "3.8"